 As is often the case in a small village, Ellsworth doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Ellsworth who are college-educated is close to the national average for all communities of 21.84%: 18.14% of the adults in Ellsworth have a bachelor's degree or advanced degree.
+In terms of college education, Ellsworth is nearly on par with the US average for all cities of 21.84%: 18.14% of adults 25 and older in Ellsworth have a bachelor's degree or advanced degree.

 Ellsworth is a somewhat ethnically-diverse village.
 The people who call Ellsworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ellsworth residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Ellsworth include German, Norwegian, Irish, Swedish, and English.